JarrodBlanton/YelpCamp/README.md

 # YelpCamp
-#### This project is the final project for a first web development bootcamp course using the full stack
+A full stack project for the final section of my first web development bootcamp.